 Several employees of the firm are CPAs but do not offer tax advice to clients.
+VELA also has employees who are lawyers but they do not provide legal advice.

 VELA serves as the investment adviser to an open-end registered investment company for which VELA receives an investment management fee.
 Certain persons listed in Schedule A of VELA's Part 1A of Form ADV are officers of the VELA Funds.
 As officers, these individuals are involved in the day-to-day management of the VELA Funds.
 To avoid any potential conflicts of interest, these persons are subject to VELA's Code of Ethics and are supervised by the independent members of the VELA Fund's Board of Trustees.
 In addition, the Board of Trustees of the VELA Funds.
 VELA funds supervises the advisory services agreement between VELA and the VELA Funds.
 VELA does not believe these services create material conflicts of interest between VELA and its other clients.